 Atezolizumab is a type of targeted therapy drug called an immune checkpoint inhibitor.
 It is a monoclonal antibody that works by binding to the protein PD-L1 on the surface of some cancer cells, which keeps cancer cells from suppressing the immune system.
 This allows the immune system to attack and kill the cancer cells.

 Use in Cancer

-- Non-small cell lung cancer that has metastasized (spread to other parts of the body).
-It is used in patients whose disease has gotten worse during or after treatment with platinum chemotherapy.
-For patients whose cancer has a mutation in the epidermal growth factor receptor (EGFR) gene or anaplastic lymphoma kinase (ALK) gene, atezolizumab is used if their disease has gotten worse after treatment with FDA-approved therapy for these mutations.
+- In adults whose cancer has spread to other parts of the body and got worse during or after treatment with platinum chemotherapy.
+For patients whose cancer has a mutation in the EGFR gene or ALK gene, atezolizumab is used if their cancer has gotten worse after treatment with FDA-approved therapy for these mutations.

 Atezolizumab is also being studied in the treatment of other types of cancer.

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.